jadijadi/linuxandlife/README.md

 # todo

 - [x] move some important parts to config
-- [ ] cerate all requried pages even if thye are empty
+- [x] cerate all requried pages even if thye are empty
 - [x] highlight the article we are reading on the menu
 - [ ] create a Donation page + donation link on menu
 - [ ] Export to epub
 - [ ] Export to PDF
+- [ ] first page